-Toll fraud is a scheme which fraudsters use to artificially generate a high volume of international calls on expensive numbers (routes).
-Fraudsters make calls to numbers that are known as premium rate numbers.
+Toll fraud is a scheme that fraudsters use to artificially generate a high volume of international calls on expensive numbers (routes).
+Fraudsters make calls to numbers that are known as premium-rate numbers.
 Despite the fact that there are many other fraudulent schemes used in the telecom sector, toll fraud is the most common one and since 2013, it has grown six-fold.
 In the telecom industry, the total losses from toll fraud are estimated to be 10 billion USD annually.
 This number has further increased in the last couple of years.

 What can I do to protect myself?

 As you might imagine, there are no magical solutions for toll fraud and hacking.
-The best prevention strategy is a combination of various measures to limit the fraudster’s access to the caller and setting limits and other barriers.
+The best prevention strategy is a combination of various measures to limit the fraudster’s access to the caller and set limits and other barriers.
 Make sure that you have considered each of the following security recommendations.
 However, even the most bulletproof security policies will be useless if they are not followed.
-We recommend you to provide your employees with security trainings to make sure that they follow best practices and rules.
+We recommend you provide your employees with security training to make sure that they follow best practices and rules.

 Increase the security of your agents’ passwords

 Using safe passwords can prevent attackers from guessing your password and controlling your account.
-You should also require your admins, agents and other users to use unique passwords for their CloudTalk account.
+You should also require your admins, agents, and other users to use unique passwords for their CloudTalk account.
 In other words, they should not use the same password as they are using for other external systems, such as Salesforce, Zendesk, Gmail, etc. If one account is attacked and a password is exposed, the hacker will be able to access just that one account.
 This will reduce risks and threats.

 Minimize the number of agents with admin access